bagrinsergiu/BitBlox-KB/publishing/third-party-domains/easydns/index.rst

 		|bitblox-subdomain-dns-settings|

 12. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color.
+If your records are enetered correctly, the **Current Data** will be in green color

     .. note::